-The trouble is, posting on Facebook alone isn't enough anymore for most brands, especially for those just starting out.
-Throwing money at Facebook to drive people to your page and sending them to your website only works if you're smart about it.
+For brands, posting on Facebook alone isn't enough anymore -- especially for ones just starting out.
+Sure, you can throw money at your efforts to drive people to your Facebook Page and send them to your website, but that only works if you're smart about it.

 So, what does optimized Facebook advertising actually look like?
 If you're looking for some great examples, you've come to the right place.
-In this post, we'll quickly go over the two overarching formats for Facebook ads: right-hand column ads and News Feed ads.
-Then, we'll show you 8 different types of Facebook ads, each including real-life examples -- along with some insights into why that ad is so successful.
+In this post, we'll quickly go over the three overarching formats for Facebook Ads: right column, desktop News Feed, and mobile News Feed.
+Then, we'll show you eight different types of Facebook Ads, each with real-life examples -- along with some insights to apply to your own Facebook marketing.

 4 Components of Successful Facebook Ads